Dekxisosta/LogicEval/README.md

 A console-based logic calculator

-## Note from the Author
-The purpose of this project is for me to learn about modularity, coupling, OOP, file reading, javadoc, etc. I am aware how much of an overkill this is for a boolean logic evaluator of merely two variables

 ## Description
 This is a console-based boolean logic evaluator with files separated according to their responsibilities.
 You can add other console-based actions by adding an Action object in